julieafowler/Beetle-Kill-Salvage-Harvest-Soil-Fungi/README.md

-#### Soil Fungi & Seedling Responses to Beetle Kill and Salvage Harvesting ####

 Scripts and data files accompanying the manuscript:

-> **[Paper Title]**
-> Author 1, Author 2, Author 3, et al.
+> **Salvage Harvest Timing Shapes Lodgepole Pine Seedling Performance Through Soil Legacy Effects**
+> Julie A. Fowler, Timothy S. Fegel, Emily K. Bechtold, Kya M. Sparks, Sarah J. Hart, Louise H. Comas, David M. Barnard, Charles C. Rhoades, Michael J. Wilkins
 > *Journal Name*, Year.
 DOI: [link]

 ---

 ## Overview

-This repository contains analysis scripts for: (1) field surveys of vegetation and soil fungal communities, and (2) a greenhouse experiment examining soil & root tip microbial communities (primarily fungal) and plant outcomes using soils from beetle-killed and salvage-harvested forest stands.\
+This repository contains analysis scripts for: (1) field surveys of soil fungal communities, and (2) a greenhouse experiment examining soil & root tip fungal communities and plant outcomes using soils from Field sites that span a gradient from beetle-impacted old growth forests to stands clear-cut before the outbreak to beetle-killed stands salvage harvested at varying intervals post-infestation.\
 \
 Note: Some language is inconsistent throughout the scripts/files.
-The land use history "Old Forest" or "Old Growth" is referred to as "Reference Forest" in the manuscript.
+The land use history "Old Growth" may be refered to as "Old Forest" in places.
 "Early MPB" is referred to as "1st Post-MPB" and "Late MPB" is referred to as "2nd Post-MPB" in the resulting manuscript.

 ---